MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 However, we cannot ever observe a world in which police.uk did not exist in 2011 (i.e. $T = 1, W = 0$).
 But we do observe data from the year 2010 when police.uk did no exist (i.e. $T = 0, W = 0$).
 We can substitute data from 2010 for the data from the counterfactual $T = 0, W = 0$.

-The below Directed Acyclic Graph (DAG) represents our core assumptions about causal relationships in a world where police.uk did not exist (Pearl 2009).
+The below Directed Acyclic Graph (DAG) (figure 3) represents our core assumptions about causal relationships in a world where police.uk did not exist (Pearl 2009).
 A more extensive version is shown in the appendix.

 ![](assets/fig-dag.png)
 __Figure 3: DAG/ Path diagram of causal relations__